We Are Available 24/7 | Hablamos Español

 10. How long does a wrongful termination case take?

-It can take 6 months to a year and a half, depending on if we settle or go to court.
+There is no set time frame.
+It can take 3 months to sometimes even 5 years, depending on if we settle or go to court.
 LA courts can be slow, but our wrongful termination lawyer Los Angeles keeps you updated and works to get you the best result fast.